-Here are 5 hacks to help you keep your personal finance goals in the new year.
+Here are our top 10 hacks to help you keep your personal finance goals in the new year.
 Most of these steps can also be applied to non-finance resolutions like health or career goals.

 1. One at a Time

-Our society glorifies multitasking, but the evidence shows we do much better at dealing with one task at a time - particularly with complex tasks like fulfilling personal finance resolutions.
+Our society glorifies multitasking, but the evidence shows we do much better dealing with one task at a time–particularly complex tasks like fulfilling personal finance resolutions.

 2. Be SMART

 S.M.A.R.T is a mnemonic tool used by project managers to help people set and achieve goals.
 It may also prove useful in helping you achieve financial goals.

 - Specific.
 Be clear about what you want to achieve.

 - Measurable.
 Quantify your goal with a number or numbers.

 - Relevant.
 Ensure the goal is worthwhile and that now is the right time for it.

 - Time-Bound.
 Set a deadline for achieving the goal.